levkk/rwf/examples/middleware/README.md

 # Middleware

-Rum's middleware is inspired by Django's middleware system and allows to rewrite requests, responses, and to intercept requests to controllers entirely.
+Rwf's middleware is inspired by Django's middleware system and allows to rewrite requests, responses, and to intercept requests to controllers entirely.

 ## Writing middleware